 So, let’s say you set out your Facebook page to offer a customer response portal.
 You connect it to your site and place the links on other forms of communication.
 Within six months, you need to establish a target of people who use the page for the very purpose you decided.

 You have the target, but the plan must also include the resources you can place behind the various platforms you intend to exploit.
 So, you need to decide whether you write a post a day, two posts a week, or one a week for example.
 You need to identify the person who’s writing the posts, get them to handle replies and ensure that they are following the voice, and tone, you have established is the way to progress.

 You need to create at least a simple spreadsheet in order to keep track of who is doing what, when and for how long, and be able to monitor replies and responses.

 You also need a tool which allows you to spot what is trending on the various social media platforms and how you can become involved in debates and discussions which are hash-tagged for example.

-Successful social media activities are all about planning, planning and more planning.
+Successful social media management services are all about planning, planning and more planning.

 Call 0203 286 5639 or contact us now to talk us about our Social Media Management Services.